CBD oil is an umbrella term for any oily substance that contains:

 Because of the entourage effect, true full-spectrum/full-plant extract CBD oils are our preferred CBD oils.

 Broad-Spectrum CBD Oils

-Usually, broad-spectrum oils, start out as a full-plant extract but undergo a process of distillation or winterization where some types of cannabinoids and/or terpenes get removed completely.
+A full-spectrum CBD oil turns into a broad-spectrum CBD oil when it undergoes a process of distillation or winterization where some types of cannabinoids and/or terpenes get removed completely.

-Most ‘full spectrum’ CBD oils being marketed as such are in reality, broad-spectrum oils.
+Most ‘full spectrum’ CBD oils being marketed as such are in reality, broad-spectrum CBD oils.

 The taste of broad-spectrum CBD oils can be very good because the producer is basically free to remove any compounds that might have a negative effect on the taste of the oil.

 As explained before, most broad-spectrum CBD oils get advertised as ‘full spectrum’.

 What some CBD sellers refer to as ‘full spectrum’, is just that their CBD oil contains other compounds extracted from the plant besides CBD …